datacamp/courses-introduction-to-version-control-with-git/chapter3.md

   how to turn an existing project into a Git repository.
 It also introduces some of the files that well-structured projects contain.

---- type:NormalExercise lang:shell xp:100 skills:1 key:
+--- type:NormalExercise lang:shell xp:100 skills:1 key:a87bbd3948
 ## Starting from scratch

 *** =instructions